 Margarine is primarily made up from a vegetable oil base.
 Depending on the particular brand, this vegetable oil may be soybean oil, canola oil, sunflower oil or one of many other vegetable oil derivations.

-Vegetable oils are predominantly made up of polyunsaturated fats, also know as PUFA's.
+Vegetable oils are predominantly made up of polyunsaturated fats, also known as PUFA's.
 These types of fats are easily oxidised (through heat and light) and oxidised PUFA's have been shown to cause A LOT of health problems when ingested.
 I explore this problem in depth in my article PUFA's: The Worst Thing For Your Health That You Eat Everyday.

 If you are using margarine for cooking, frying or simply heating it in general, you are increasing the likelihood of oxidising these extremely sensitive fatty acids.
 However, even if you're not heating margarine, due to the heating treatment in the manufacturing process, the damage may already be done.